mneuhaus/Beard/Readme.md

 ### Patch

-You can create an beard.json in your main directory of your project where you can specify various patches and gerrit changes that you need to pull in for your project.
+You can create an beard.json in your main directory of your project where you can specify various patches, gerrit changes or GitHub PRs that you need to pull in for your project.
 This makes it easier to distribute development instances to other developers, that depend on pending gerrit changes or other patches.

 **beard.json**
 ```